blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 # Santa_Cruz_Python_Preprocessor
+UPDATE: November 9th, 2023
+I will refactor all of the code using Chat GTP and Bard before Christmas 2023.

 What is unique and different about how this switch case works is to break the rules of Python it works inside of a docstring that has a variable name sw to break the constraining restraints of Python so think of it like a plastic window on an envelope and this freestyle C looking code is converted into python.